frictionlessdata/schema-collaboration/documentation/User.md

 ## Data manager login into schema-collaboration
 After the installation of the schema-collaboration in the main page there is a link to the management area.
 The URL of the schema-collaboration will vary depending on the installation methods but it will like:
- * http://localhost:8000 if it was installed in the local computer
+ * [http://localhost:8000](http://localhost:8000) if it was installed in the local computer in the port 8000 (default if following the instructions)
- * https://schema-collaboration.your_institution.org (or similar) if it was installed in one of your servers
+ * [https://schema-collaboration.yourinstitution.org](https://schema-collaboration.yourinstitution.org) (or similar) if it was installed in one of your servers

-In the main page there is a link to the "management area":
+In the main page follow the link to the "management area":

 ![management_area_link](images/homepage_link_to_management_area.png)

 After this please login using your credentials:

 ![login](images/login.png)

-The username and password for the datamanager where created during the installation.
+The username and password for the datamanager were created during the installation.
 Please refer to the installation steps to find them.

 ## Navigation
 There is a left-hand side bar to navigate between "Datapackages" and "People".
 It also shows the user that is logged-in and allows to "Logout".
 See the options:

 ![navigation_bar](images/navigation_bar.png)

 ## Create the first datapackage